duongnamphuong/MvcTemplate/readme.md

 # Future implementations

 * Highcharts
-* Implement login form submission, checking the submitted information with that in *Authorize* database and return a JWT in the response's cookie.
 * Implement logic so that the web only accepted tokens issued by itself.
 Tips: use *TokenIssued* table in *Authorize* database.
-* A Quartz scheduler (either in-memory or database) that cleanup expired tokens in *TokenIssued* table.
 * Google Maps API
 * Paypal sandbox API